Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces: Introduction

-However, solving the problem by the above mentioned approach focusing on discrete worst-case distribution, suffer from some issues.
+However, the above-mentioned approaches that focus on discrete worst-case distributions face several challenges when directly applied to generate the LFD.
 First, there is a significant computational challenge.
-The method is not scalable to large datasets: the dual formulation of DRO will require solving a linear program with the number of decision variables to be $\mathcal{O}(N^2)$, where $N$ is the total number of training data points and the complexity of solving an linear program is typically quadratic on the number of the decision variable.
-Such computational complexity for problems with thousands of training data points can be prohibitive, which leads to the current DRO formulation usually can only be used to find discrete LFDs for small sample settings.
-Even when employing first-order methods \cite{sinha2017certifying,li2019first}, the computational burden remains significant as the sample size increases.
-Second, the discrete LFD will limit the generalization capability of the resulting algorithm.
-Since the LFD is discrete and supported solely on the training dataset, the corresponding optimal detector is confined to these training points.
-Consequently, the optimal classifier fails to generalize effectively, as it cannot be directly applied to new test samples that do not exactly match any of the training data points.
+The dual formulation of DRO is not scalable to large datasets; for example, constructing the LFD under the Wasserstein metric requires solving a linear program with $\mathcal{O}(N^{2})$ decision variables, where $N$ is the total number of training data points, and the complexity of solving a linear program is typically quadratic in the number of decision variables.
+Such computational complexity for problems with thousands of training data points can be prohibitive, which means that current DRO formulations can usually only be used to find discrete LFDs in small-sample settings.
+Second, discrete LFDs limit the generalization capability of the resulting algorithm.
+Since the LFD is discrete and supported solely on the training dataset, the corresponding optimal detector is confined to training points.
+This also creates a challenge when generating samples from the LFD, as the existing point-wise perturbation method \cite{sinha2018certifying} requires retraining for each unseen data point to obtain the corresponding LFD sample.